CSC207-UofT/course-project-057/README.md

 6. The next tile will flip.
 Repeat the process above.
 7. Note that every time a new tile is shown you will need to start your move from the first tile.
 8. Keep repeating the same pattern if you can remember!

+This game program connects to local database, and store user and game data in the database.
+Therefore if local database is not set up for the program, leaderboard will not return after each game round is finished.